Valid post-selection inference in Robust Q-learning: Conditioning on the Design

 \subsection{Conditional vs. Population Inference}

-In the previous exposition, we've explicitly acknowledged the random nature of the histories $\history{1}, \history{2}$ in each stage.
+Our previous exposition explicitly accounts for the random nature of the histories $\history{1}, \history{2}$ in each stage.
 In the OLS problem that was handled therein, \citet{kuchibhotlaValidPostselectionInference2020} noticed similar phenomena to those discussed in \Cref{sec:uposi-discuss}, and argued along similar lines to propose fixed-design UPoSI regions that were smaller than the population versions, although an explicit derivation for the conditional perspective in a random setting was not provided.
-As we demonstrate later in \Cref{sec:uposi-conditional}, viewing the inference problem conditionally upon the design elements in our setting can also result in smaller confidence regions.
-Alternative methods dealing with inference after selection are typically derived from with this inferential viewpoint, considering the design to be either deterministic or conditionally fixed \citep{berkValidPostselectionInference2013,leeExactPostselectionInference2016,tianAsymptoticsSelectiveInference2017d}. \citet{bujaModelsApproximationsConsequences2019} warned that misspecification of the regression model results in a lack of ancillarity between the regressors and the target parameter; consequently, the target changes based on the observed values of the regressors.
-Nonetheless, such ``conditional'' approaches provide interesting comparisons in terms of power or confidence interval length, as well as false coverage rates.
+As we demonstrate later in \Cref{sec:uposi-conditional}, viewing the inference problem conditionally upon the design elements can also result in smaller confidence regions.
+Alternative methods dealing with inference after selection are typically derived from with this inferential viewpoint, considering the design to be either deterministic or conditionally fixed \citep{berkValidPostselectionInference2013,leeExactPostselectionInference2016,tianAsymptoticsSelectiveInference2017}.
+Such ``conditional'' approaches provide interesting comparisons in terms of power or confidence interval length, as well as false coverage rates.